10 Free or Cheap Things to do in Stewart Island

 4. Watch little blue penguins

 Take an evening walk to Ackers Point from Oban (3 hours return) is likely to coincide with seeing little blue penguins returning to the shores (take a torch with your but once you see penguins, don’t shine your torch at them).
 Otherwise, you may also see little blue penguins just past the fuel tanks on the main wharf.
 Just watch them from the tanks – do not go on the rocks with them).
+For more places to see penguins, check out Where to Find Penguins in New Zealand.

 Location: The walk to Ackers Point follows the coastal road at the east end of Oban.
 Follow the coastal road past several bays, then the road finishes and a walking track to the Ackers Point Lighthouse begins.